-Whilst this translation is not today held to be fully accurate it did, as published under the royal authority of Alfred as
+Whilst this translation is not today held to be fully accurate it was published under the royal authority of Alfred as

 "… you know that desire for and possession of earthly power never pleased me overmuch, and that I did not unduly desire this earthly rule,